We research the chemodynamics and microbial ecology of contaminant biotransformation for improved environmental (bio-)technology

 Our research interest is related to a process-based description of the microbial chemodynamics of biotransformation of organic contaminants for improved environmental (bio-)technology.
-Special emphasis is put on the factors influencing the accessibility and bioavailability of organic contaminants to degrading microbial communities in soil.

 The key research topics of the Bioavailability Group currently cover the

 - Microbial chemodynamics and ecology of contaminant bioavailability at biogeochemical interfaces: (i) Elucidation of tactic responses of microorganisms towards contaminants and nanoparticles, (ii) Assessment of the biio-physical factors driving the deposition and dispersal of bacteria in the critical zone and prediction of its impact on the ecology of contaminant biodegradation, (iii) Quantification and modelling the biodegradation and toxicity of vapour phase mineral oil contaminants and its impact on stable isotope fractionation analysis.